Axton-Vent-Ethical-Leadership-School/nigeriaphc-maternal-u5-cdst/maternal_u5_triage_backend/app/maternal-u5-triage-ai/README.md

 │ • Clinician dashboard      │
 └───────────────────────────┘
 This architecture enables the MaternalU5Triage system to function as a real-time AI-powered maternal health triage assistant.
+## 7. Deployment & Open Source

+The MaternalU5Triage AI system is designed for scalable deployment using cloud-based infrastructure and open-source collaboration.

+### Cloud Deployment

+The system can be deployed using Google Cloud AI infrastructure to enable real-time maternal and child health risk predictions.

+Deployment architecture includes:

+• Cloud Storage – for datasets and trained models
+• Vertex AI – for model training and hosting
+• Cloud Run – for scalable prediction APIs
+• BigQuery – for analytics and health data monitoring

+Deployment workflow:

+1. Upload trained models to Cloud Storage
+2. Register the model in Vertex AI
+3. Deploy the model as an endpoint
+4. Connect the endpoint to the MaternalU5Triage application

+This enables clinicians or health systems to submit patient information and receive instant AI-assisted risk assessments.

+### Real-Time Prediction API

+The AI model is exposed through a REST API that allows external applications to request predictions.

+Example workflow:

+1. Patient data submitted via secure API
+2. Model processes risk indicators
+3. Risk prediction returned to clinical system
+4. High-risk cases flagged for immediate attention

+This design allows integration with:

+• Hospital electronic health systems
+• Mobile maternal health applications
+• Community health worker platforms

+### Open Source Collaboration

+To promote transparency, reproducibility, and global collaboration, the MaternalU5Triage AI system will be released as an open-source project.

+The following components will be publicly available:

+• Model training pipelines
+• Data preprocessing scripts
+• AI model architectures
+• Documentation and deployment guides

+Open-source release will support researchers, public health institutions, and healthcare innovators working to reduce maternal and under-five mortality.

+### Licensing

+The project will be released under an open-source license such as:

+MIT License or Apache 2.0 License

+This ensures that the technology can be freely used, modified, and improved by the global research community.

+### Global Health Impact

+By combining scalable cloud infrastructure with open-source accessibility, the MaternalU5Triage system aims to support:

+• Early detection of high-risk pregnancies
+• Improved triage for neonatal and child health
+• Data-driven public health decision-making
+• AI-enabled maternal care in low-resource environments